canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 {% include figure.html src="/embed/nier/AmazarashiCover.webp" alt="Cover of the Amazarashi single 'Deserving of Life', featuring 2B and 9S standing on a destroyed machine lifeform." class="float right" %}

 Plato 1728 is the subject of the <cite>3C3C1D119440927</cite> DLC for <cite>Automata</cite> and the tie-in [Amazarashi](https://en.wikipedia.org/wiki/Amazarashi) single <cite>Deserving of Life</cite>.
-(The name of this DLC breaks down as "3 Costumes, 3 Coliseums, 1 Dream" and a date 27th September 11944, which is when these events take place in the timeline.)
+(The name of this DLC breaks down as "3 Costumes, 3 Coliseums, 1 Dream" and the date 27th September 11944, which is when these events take place in the timeline.)

 You can get a sense of Plato's story in the [Machine Spear](https://nier.fandom.com/wiki/Machine_Spear) weapon story: